UK Short Term Business Visitors (STBV): guidance to stay compliant..

 In order to be eligible for this rule, employees need to be on an overseas payroll and the 60 days (or less) must not form part of a more substantial period.

-Further information can be found in HMRC Tax Bulletin: Non-Residents Working In The UK For Short Periods: The “60-Day” Rule.
+Further information can be found in a Q&A clarification on Non-Residents Working In The UK For Short Periods: The “60-Day” Rule.

 Not maintaining accurate records of days in the UK may result in: